 A sum of $500 paid to a police officer not to arrest you is an example of a bribe.

-To bribe someone is to offer something of value in exchange for the person doing what you want.
+- To bribe someone is to offer something of value in exchange for the person doing what you want.

 When you offer a city building inspector $500 to give you a positive inspection report on a sub par construction project, this is an example of a situation where you bribe the inspector.

-to give a bribe to
+- to offer or give a bribe to

-To give, offer, or promise a bribe to.
+- To give a bribe to.

 - To gain by a bribe; to induce as by a bribe.